DIGITbrain/digitbrain.github.io/docs/start/model.md

 Models must be accessible from Algorithms for evaluation, thus they must be located in the specific DIGITbrain Model repository.

-## Metadata describing Models
+## Describing Models

-For a closer look at this metadata, use the following resources:
+For a closer look at the fields available for Models, use the following resources:

-- [Attribute Listing](/attributes/model) for an itemised listing of fields
+- [Models in Detail](/attributes/model) for an itemised listing of fields
-- [Metadata Table](/tables/model) for a table-formatted overview
+- [Models Overview](/tables/model) for a table-formatted overview

 ## Further reading...